qcc4cp/qcc/README.md

 ## Build

 Much of the code is in Python and will run out of the box.
 There is some C++ for the high performance simulation which requires configuration.

 The file `src/lib/BUILD` contains the build rule for the C++ xgates extension module.
 This module needs to be able to access the Python header (`Python.h`), as well as some numpy headers.
-Their location might be different on your build machine.
-Please set the command-line parameters `-I...` below appropriately to point to these directories.
+These files' location might be different on your build machine.
+Please set the command-line parameter `-I...` below appropriately to point to your Python installation.

 ```
 cc_library(